X-Cutioner's Song: Plot

 Cyclops and Jean are systematically tortured by Stryfe, who blames the two mutants for ruining his life, a claim that leaves the two X-Men stunned since they never encountered Stryfe before their kidnapping.
 Stryfe and his new minions the Dark Riders, who pledge their allegiance to Stryfe after he defeats Apocalypse, move the two to Apocalypse's former base on the Moon.
 Scott and Jean escape, entering the vacuum before realizing they are not on Earth.
 Her powers no longer blocked, Jean sends a frantic SOS to Wolverine.

 The X-Men, knowing Xavier will live now that Apocalypse has purged the techno-virus from him, head into space to save their teammates.
-Cable, Wolverine, and Bishop head out to Stryfe's base on the Moon too and arrive there first, decimating Stryfe's defenses just as the X-Men (Storm, Psylocke, Polaris, Cannonball, Havok, Iceman and Archangel) and Apocalypse arrive.
+Cable, Wolverine, and Bishop head out to Stryfe's base on the Moon too and arrive there first, decimating Stryfe's defenses just as the X-Men (Storm, Psylocke, Polaris, Cannonball, Havok, Iceman, and Archangel) and Apocalypse arrive.
 Splitting up, Apocalypse is ambushed by the Dark Riders, who beat their former master to the brink of death.
 Apocalypse is later confronted by Archangel who refuses Apocalypse's request for a mercy killing.

 Upon catching Jean and Scott Summers outside the moonbase, Stryfe takes them to a giant time portal he had constructed on the Moon.
-As Cable, Cannonball, Havok and Polaris make their way to the tower, a forcefield is activated that prevents any without the Summers DNA from approaching the tower just as Stryfe activated the tower's time portal technology.
+As Cable, Cannonball, Havok, and Polaris make their way to the tower, a forcefield is activated that prevents any without the Summers DNA from approaching the tower just as Stryfe activated the tower's time portal technology.
 Stryfe planned this so he could confront Cable alone, and though Havok has enough genetic similarity to Scott to pass through the forcefield, doing so renders him unconscious.
 Cable finds himself hopelessly outmatched by Stryfe, but as they battle, Jean Grey and Cyclops break free and Havok regains consciousness.
 Driven to despair, Stryfe tries to collapse the active tower upon the X-Men.
 Cable grabs Stryfe and orders Cyclops to activate the time vortex, a plan that would kill both Stryfe and Cable.
 Cyclops reluctantly does so; both men are sucked into a massive vortex that is created as the tower explodes.
 Cyclops and Jean Grey begin to suspect that either Stryfe or Cable is Cyclops' son Nathan Christopher Summers, who Cyclops was forced to abandon and send into the future after Apocalypse infected him with a techno-virus.

-Mr. Sinister has a minion, Gordan, open the canister given to him by Stryfe, only to find it apparently empty.
+Mister Sinister has a minion, Gordan, open the canister given to him by Stryfe, only to find it apparently empty.
 Though not revealed in X-Cutioner's Song, the canister in fact contained the Legacy Virus.